 Need more patients for your dental practice?
-We’ve compiled a list of the top 25 dental marketing ideas the pros use to drive more traffic to their practice.
-We’ve divided our list into the following categories:
+We’ve compiled a list of the top 29 dental marketing ideas the pros use to drive more traffic to their practice.
+Use these dental marketing strategies to start acquiring more patients today!

 Maggie Aland, Fit Small Business

 Sometimes just the thought of picking up the phone to make an appointment is enough to keep patients from your door.
 Square Appointments is a booking tool that lets patients schedule appointments online any time of day or night.
 It integrates with a cloud-based calendar to help you avoid scheduling conflicts and automatically sends friendly reminders for upcoming appointments.
 Best of all, Square Appointments is free for individuals.
 Create a free account today.

 For dentists, being highly visible online is vital.
 Make sure your office is on review sites such as Healthgrades and Yelp, and encourage your patients to rate you.
 If you’re using paid channels such as Google AdWords or Facebook Ads, pair each channel with a call tracking software such as CallRail.
 With call tracking, you advertise a different phone number that forwards to your main office number.
 This way, you can track which channels are most effectively sending clients who want to book appointments.
 This will help you allocate your marketing dollars in the smartest way possible.